szabogabor91/gimlet-website/src/blog/helm-react-ui-a-react-component-to-render-ui-for-helm-charts.md

 See a full example [here](https://github.com/gimlet-io/onechart/blob/master/charts/onechart/helm-ui.json).

+Eventually a `helm-ui.json` file will be part of the common Helm Charts, to allow Helm React UI to render them.

 ## Putting Helm React UI in practice

 Besides the Helm React UI component, I also launch today a tool that packages it in a practical form: a CLI.